ETS-Android1/LoanSDK_/README.md

 Both calls returns JSON representation of `Eligibility` Object (which is updated overtime)

-Eligibility contains information duduced from User information contained in the device :
+Eligibility contains information deduced from User information contained in the device :

 ```kotlin
 open class Eligibility(